Luo Lab | University of Chicago

 Professor

-The research of Dr. Zhe-Xi Luo focuses on the evolutionary biology of Mesozoic mammals.
-The focus of this work is to decipher the origins of mammalian biological adaptations, evolutionary relationship of major lineages, ecological diversification, and developmental patterns.
-Of particular interest is the evolution of the mammalian middle ear and hyoid apparatus.
+Dr. Zhe-Xi Luo (“Luo”) and his team focus on the evolutionary biology of early mammals.
+The mission of his research is to decipher the origins of mammalian biological adaptations, evolutionary relationship of major lineages, ecological diversification, and developmental patterns, and to trace these evolutionary features through Mesozoic mammal fossils.
+Of particular interest is the evolution of the mammalian skull and post-cranial skeleton, for inference of their functional and developmental ramifications.
+(Luo’s CV)

 Staff